hero-header

 When does readmission happen?

-If you have arrived in Greece from Afghanistan, Pakistan, Bangladesh, Somalia or Syria from Turkey, there is a chance that you will get readmitted back to Turkey if you receive a final negative decision.
+If you have arrived in Greece from Afghanistan, Pakistan, Bangladesh, Somalia, or Syria having crossed Turkey, there is a chance that you will get readmitted back to Turkey if you receive a final negative decision.
 Readmission can also occur for persons arriving in Greece via Albania or Northern Macedonia, regardless of your country of origin.
-In this case, in case of a negative decision, you might get readmitted to Albania or Northern Macedonia, provided that these countries are safe for you.
+In this case, in case of a negative decision, you might get readmitted to Albania or Northern Macedonia, provided these countries are safe for you.

 How does deportation or readmission take place?